sergey-vun/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 ---
-title: "Overview of Microsoft Graph data connect"
+title: "Overview of Microsoft Graph Data Connect"
-description: "Microsoft Graph data connect brings Microsoft 365 data to Microsoft Azure, which gives you access to the best development and hosting tools to work with this data."
+description: "Microsoft Graph Data Connect brings Microsoft 365 data to Microsoft Azure, which gives you access to the best development and hosting tools to work with this data."
 author: "ajacks-msft, fercobo-msft"
 localization_priority: Priority
 ms.prod: "data-connect"